aya49/202105_sfu_cmpt_127/labs/07/README.md

 ## Practice 01

 **DESCRIPTION**:
 - `p1list.h` contains an interface specification for a linked-list-of-integers data structure.
+Notice that instead of just defining `element_t` by writing `typedef struct {...} element_t;`, we write `typedef struct element {...} element_t;`.
+Adding `element` in here provides us a **structure tag** that we can use within our structure type before completing our type definition.
+We call it a "tag" and not a "name" because the "name" of this structure would be `struct element` not just `element` alone --- this is jargon.
 - 5 slightly different implementations are provided, in files `p1.N.c` where N = [1,...,5].
 - `p1.c` contains a very weak test program for the linked list code.